joachim-gassen/ExPanDaR/cran-comments.md

 ## Info

-This is a minor release that, besides some small tweaks mentioned in NEWS.md, has removed the dependencies to wbstats and lfe as these packages were removed from CRAN and this caused ExPanDaR to be removed from CRAN as well.

-Thus, I receive the following NOTE on checking

-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: ‘Joachim Gassen <gassen@wiwi.hu-berlin.de>’

-New submission

-Package was archived on CRAN

-Version contains large components (0.5.2)

-CRAN repository db overrides:
-  X-CRAN-Comment: Archived on 2020-12-04 as requires archived package
-    'lfe'.
+Apologies, but this is a quick bug fix release as a CRAN check fix (adding 'stats' package reference to lm() call) broke downstream behavior in stargazer::stargazer() without me noticing.
+This is a breaking bug that needs fixing quickly.

+So, you will see the NOTE: Days since last update: 1

+Sorry!

 ## Test environments
 * local OS X install, R 3.6.0 (OK)
 * local WIN install, R 3.4.3 (OK)
-* local Ubuntu 18.04, 3.6.3 (OK)
+* local Ubuntu 18.04, R 3.6.3 (OK)
 * travis-ci: R 3.3, 3.4, release, devel (OK)
 * win-builder:
   - NOTE: Sometimes win-builder generates NOTEs related to libcurl error #35 indicating problems with the SSL handshake to shinapps.io URLs (e.g., http://jgassen.shinyapps.io/expand/) that are included in the documentation.
 This happens for different builds (devel/release/unstable) and is irreproducable to me, meaning that sometimes it happens and sometimes it does not.
 My guess is that this is related to timeouts when shinyapps.io takes a while to respond (starting the app).
     In any case, the URLs are accessible and work fine.
   - devel (unstable) (2020-12-04 r79564) (OK)
   - release 4.0.3 (2020-10-10) (OK)
   - oldrelease R version 3.6.3 (2020-02-29) (OK)
 * rhub
-  - Windows Server 2008 R2 SP1, R-devel, 32/64 bit (OK with R_COMPILE_AND_INSTALL_PACKAGES = "always")
-  - Ubuntu Linux 16.04 LTS, R-release, GCC (OK)
+  - Currenty, rhub acts up with the Unix based builts.
+I got a set of PREERROR messages from Ubuntu builds because of dependencied that could not be installed on the images (e.g., 'openssl', 'roxygen', 'xml2', 'kableExtra').
+As my local checks and the travis-ci builds are OK I uess that we are fine.
-  - Fedora Linux, R-devel, clang, gfortran (OK)
+  - Debian Linux, R-devel, clang, ISO-8859-15 locale (OK)

 ## R CMD check results